tsostarics/rise_stimuli/README.md

  continua for L\*+H\* to L\*+H. This one uses straight line interpolations for the accent onglides.
  - 06cCURVED: Same as 06c, but the onglide is curved.
+ - 07_ReducedRecordings: Previous recordings used a variety of source files, this directory only contains the resynthesized files using the 70% duration manipulation with HLL source files.
+ - 08_SilenceNormedRecordings: Contains files with the leading/trailing silence
+ durations standardized
+ - 09_RMSNormedRecordings: Contains files after RMS norming the files
+ - 10_FinalFiles: Contains the final mp3 files used in the online experiments.

 Non-stimulus related directories: